adamlilith/enmSdm/README.md

 # enmSdm
 <img align="right" src="enmSdm.png" height="190"/>
 This package is a complement to the popular `dismo` package for R by Robert Hijmans.
-Its contains a suite of efficiency functions for preparing data, training and evaluating species distribution models, and comparing ecological niches.
+Its contains a suite of efficiency functions for preparing data, training and evaluating species distribution models and ecological niche models, and comparing ecological niches.

 You can install this package in R using these commands: